Mission Service FAQs

 Does AFM require vaccinations?

-Certain vaccinations, yes, based on the project location.
-AFM works with qualified personnel from Loma Linda University School of Medicine to develop a list of vaccinations that are necessary or prudent to obtain before going to the field for the safety of the missionaries and the local people they serve.
-We do require that all AFM missionaries adhere to this policy.
+AFM Inc. works with qualified personnel from Loma Linda University School of Medicine to develop a list of recommended vaccinations that are prudent to obtain before going to the field for the safety of the missionaries and the local people they serve.
+Currently, AFM Inc. does not require the COVID-19 vaccination for international travel or service.
+For all vaccinations, AFM Inc. will approve religious and medical waiver requests from personnel on a case-by-case basis if the applicant or employee is not able to follow the recommended vaccines for the country they serve in.

 My question isn’t answered here.
 How can I get an answer?